 These are thick, rounded, irregular groups of scar tissue.
 They grow at the site of a skin wound.
-But they can be much larger than the wound itself.
-They often look red or darker in color, as compared to the nearby normal skin.
+But they can be much larger than the wound itself and expand outside of the area of the initial wound They often look red or darker in color, as compared to the nearby normal skin.
 Keloids are formed from collagen that the body makes after a wound has healed.
 These scars may appear anywhere on the body.
 But they are more common on the chest, back, shoulders, and earlobes.
 They occur more often in darker-skinned people.
 Keloid scars may occur up to 1 year after the original skin injury.

 Treatment for keloid scars varies.
 There is no one simple cure.
 It's common for these scars to come back after treatment.
 Often more than one treatment is needed.
 Treatment may include: